whatbirdisthat/vim-yavin/README.md

 Yet another vimrc ide node

     git clone git://github.com/whatbirdisthat/vim-yavin.git ~/.vim
-    ln -s ~/.vim/vimrc ~/.vimrc
     cd .vim
     git submodule init
     git submodule update

+If this is a fresh/unattended install add this line to the script:

+    ln -s ~/.vim/vimrc ~/.vimrc

+Make sure you back up your existing .vimrc if you have one.

 Yavin is about one thing: the TEXT .
 No fake metal borders, no 'window', no 'menu', no 'toolbar', no 'death-star' - just the actual TEXT.

-Browse the `bundle` dir to see which scripts are collected by yavin.
+Browse the `bundle` dir to see which scripts are collected by Yavin.

 You might not always have all of these scripts turned on (eg why run two commenters?) but I like them all the same, and it costs nothing to subscribe to their trunk (or someone's mirror) with Github.

-So Yavin is a vim ide, the focus is on responsiveness.
+So Yavin is a vim IDE, the focus is on responsiveness.
 And a nice dark screen.

 What Yavin needs: